school-brainhack/school-brainhack.github.io/content/en/project/Using_a_machine_learning_model_trained_on_functional_connectivity_patterns_to_predict_ADHD/index.md

 type: "project" # DON'T TOUCH THIS ! :)
 date: "2023-06-09" # Date you first upload your project.
 # Using a machine learning model trained on functional connectivity patterns to predict ADHD
-title: "This is an example project page which serves as a template"
+title: "Using a machine learning model trained on functional connectivity patterns to predict ADHD"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
 names: [Sebastian Morales]